 Fiona Tamm & Saphira Mouzayek

-For additional information regarding the procedural measures approved in Spain or Law 3/2020,
+For additional information regarding the procedural measures in Spain,

 This article is not considered legal advice